virtusize/virtusize.github.io/source/integration-guide/order-confirmation.rst

 The Virtusize order confirmation integration utilises the same small JavaScript that will be used on your product pages.
-You will need to provide Virtusize with certain information that will be used for your customers to find the right fit on your website when using our widget.
+You will need to provide Virtusize with certain information that will be used for your customers to find the right size and fit on your website when using our widget.

 This will enable Virtusize to show your consumers the items they have recently purchased as part of their ‘Purchase History’.
 They can then select one or more of